Eligibility Criteria for MassHealth Doula Providers

 Step 4: MassHealth reviews your application

-Mail your completed application documents to the address listed on the application.
-Once you have completed the required MassHealth Doula Provider Training and submitted all your application materials, MassHealth will review your application and contact you with any questions.
-You must respond on time to MassHealth communications, or your application may be denied.
+Once you have completed the required MassHealth Doula Provider Training and submitted all of your application materials, MassHealth will review your application and contact you with any questions.
+You must respond timely to MassHealth communications or your application may be denied.
+Completed application documents must be mailed to the address listed on the application.

 Step 5: Notification of approval or denial